Kalan-Lab/zol/README.md

 bash comprehensive_tests.sh
 ```

-Expected results using the latest version v1.6.8 can be found at: https://zenodo.org/records/15954829.
+Expected results using the version v1.6.8 can be found at: https://zenodo.org/records/15954829.

 ## License: